Samantha Leigh Allen: Career

 Allen covered LGBTQ stories as a senior reporter for The Daily Beast and worked as a staff writer for Fusion TV's Sex + Life vertical.
 She later became the managing editor at Them.
 She has written for The New York Times, Rolling Stone, Out, CNN, and Crosscut.com.
 Allen has also written for LGBTQ media outlets including Them and Logo TV's NewNowNext as a freelance writer.
 She also writes a travel newsletter called Get Lost and co-hosts a podcast about the WNBA called Double W with Laurel Powell.

 In 2018, she received the GLAAD Media Award for Outstanding Digital Journalism Article for her article on the cultural erasure of bisexual men.
-In 2018, Allen published Love & Estrogen with Amazon Original Stories, which is a biographical romantic comedy about meeting her wife at the Kinsey Institute.
+In 2018, Allen published Love & Estrogen with Amazon Original Stories, an autobiographical romantic comedy about meeting her wife at the Kinsey Institute.
 In 2019, she was nominated for a GLAAD Award her piece on non-binary inclusion in the workplace.

 In 2019 she published the memoir Real Queer America: LGBT Stories From Red States, which won the Judy Turner Prize for Community Service at the Decatur Books Festival.
 Her book focuses on LGBTQ communities in Utah, Texas, Indiana, Tennessee, Georgia, and Mississippi.
+Real Queer America was a finalist for the 2020 Lambda Literary Award for Transgender Nonfiction.
+In October 2020, Allen published a self-narrated Audible audiobook of humorous stories from her transition titled M to (WT)F.

 Allen's first novel, Patricia Wants to Cuddle, was published June 28, 2022 by Zando.
-It follows the final four contestants on a realitydating game show as they encounter a creature in the woods on a remote island.
+It follows the final four contestants on a reality television dating game show as they encounter a creature in the woods on a remote island.
 Her next novel, Roland Rogers Isn't Dead Yet, was also published by Zando on September 10, 2024.
 The novel revolves around a ghostwriter who is appointed by a closeted actor to write his memoir, only to discover that said actor is dead by the time they are scheduled to meet.